 Concluding the Hostinger WordPress Hosting Review

 I really liked testing Hostinger and writing this Hostinger Review, and it was an interesting journey.
-And I hope you liked reading this review and it helped you to make an informed decision.
+And I hope you liked reading this review and that it helped you to make an informed decision.
 The key takeaways:

 - Hostinger is offering everything you need for hosting a website, including email and domain registration although advanced users may be hungry for more features.